spooozy/pet-phone-book/CONTRIBUTING.md

     - Start checking the file for issues;
     - Actions when an issues is detected:
         - Click on the "+" sign that appears after hovering over the line.
 If necessary, select several lines, hold down the button and pull down to the desired line;
         - Write a clear comment on the error.
-It is good practice to attach a screenshot;
+It is good practice to leave a screenshot if necessary;
         - Click "Add comment to review" to finalize the comment.

 1. Completing the PR check: